Max-Ine33/extraction-flask-api/README.md

 ### Checking Python :snake: Version

-Before running the Fil Rouge Extraction API, ensure that you have Python 3.10 installed on your system.
+Before running the Fil Rouge Extraction API, ensure that you have Python 3.10 installed on your system (Python 3.9 might be enough).
 You can check your Python version by opening a terminal or command prompt and executing the following command:

 ```bash
 python --version